No matter what your current open rates are for your eCommerce email list, we can all agree that we want to improve them.

 If you want to get more opens, then you need to first figure out where your emails are landing.

 20% of all marketing emails don’t even make it to the inboxes.
-Which doesn’t sound like a whole lot until you realize that Statia projects that email campaigns sent for 2020 will reach over 306 billion.
+Which doesn’t sound like a whole lot until you realize that Statia projects that the number of email campaigns sent for 2020 will reach over 306 billion.

 20% of those don’t get seen and that could include your own.

-There are a lot of things you can do to improve your email deliverability.
+There are a lot of things you can do to improve your email deliverability and bounce rates.

 - Adhering to email SEO best practices (yup, that’s a thing)